What are Offensive Tackles In American Football?

 Creating Running Lanes

-In addition to protecting the quarterback, the offensive tackle must also open up lanes for the running back.
+As well as safeguarding the quarterback, the offensive tackle should likewise open up paths for the running back.

-In order to do this, they help to create openings in the defensive line so the running back has more room to advance the ball.
+To do this, they help to make openings in the defensive line so the running back has more space to propel the ball.

 To create running opportunities for their team, offensive tackles block the defensive line using their technique and physicality.